fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

   "services_provided": "others",
   "net_worth": "500000",
   "net_worth_as_on": "2023-07-18",
-  "listed_exchange": null,
-  "business_category": `active_non_financial_entity`,
+  "business_category": `active_non_financial_foreign_entity`,
   "business_sub_category": null

 }
 ```
 #### 5. Create related parties

-Beneficiaries and authorised persons should be added as the related parties to a private limited firm's profile.
+Beneficiaries and authorised persons should be added as the related parties to a private limited company's profile.
 You can create the related parties after the individual investor profile is setup each of beneficiary and authorised person as below.

 ##### 5.1 Check the individual's kyc status